datacontract/datacontract-cli/README.md

 - Add the models or fields in the datacontract.yaml
 - Increment the minor version of the datacontract.yaml on any change.
 Simply edit the datacontract.yaml for this.
 - You need a policy that these changes are non-breaking.
 That means that one cannot use the star expression in SQL to query a table under contract.
 Make the consequences known.
-- Fail the build in the Pull Request if a datacontract.yaml accidentially adds a breaking change even despite only a minor version change
+- Fail the build in the Pull Request if a datacontract.yaml accidentally adds a breaking change even despite only a minor version change
    ```bash
   $ datacontract breaking datacontract-from-pr.yaml datacontract-from-main.yaml
   ```